 3. Use Basic Design Principles

-As printed materials, the basic principles of paper-based design apply to good business card design.
+As printed materials, the basic principles of paper-based design apply to a good business card design.
 You need to keep all your key copy at least 5mm from the trim edge of your card, maintain a minimum size for your text to remain legible, design in CMYK and work at 300dpi to achieve the best quality reproduction.

 It might also be helpful to use a grid to achieve proper business card layout of all the elements you use.
 This will help you to achieve the right hierarchy of information and ensure good alignment of different elements.